This post may contain affiliate links. Please read our full Disclosure Policy.

 5. Using a sharp knife or garden shears, cut 1 to 2 inches off the stems at an angle while they are underwater.

-6. Get your stem into the water as quickly as possible!
-This will make sure the end of the flower stays open so it can absorb as much water as possible.
+6. Get your stem into the water as quickly as possible.
+This will ensure that the end of the flower stays open so it can absorb as much water as possible.

 I hope you find these tips for caring for roses in a vase and making roses last longer useful!
 With some basic care and attention, it’s not hard to make roses last longer than they normally would in a vase!